+The Advisory Group identified the upper Illinois River above Tenkiller Reservoir including Baron Fork and Flint Creeks as the best scenic-designated watershed to test the proposed ISF evaluation process.
+The Illinois was chosen because it has some discharges and has a broad existing dataset that should help reduce study costs.
+The group discussed the merits of conducting the pilot in a watershed that is more heavily used by consumptive users, or conducting pilot studies in more than one watershed.
+The group ultimately determined that an upper Illinois River study as the first watershed to be analyzed would be the best approach for initial testing of the proposed process.

-The Advisory Group recommended looking at the upper Illinois River above Tenkiller Reservoir including Baron Fork and Flint creeks.
-Recognizing that the issues identified in Recommendations 1, 2, and 4 are abstract and statewide, the pilot study would focus on policy as well as technical questions on a single stream/watershed so as to (1) better understand implications of a possible instream flow program, (2) identify additional questions and concerns, and (3) identify specific technical components and metrics that can be applied to instream flow assessments in other watersheds.
-The primary goal of the pilot study is to gain a better understanding of the implications of a process to deal with instream flow issues consistent with the overall goal of managing water resources in Oklahoma for multiple uses.
+Recognizing that the issues identified in Recommendations 1, 2, and 4 from the February 2011 report are abstract and statewide, the pilot study would focus on both policy and technical questions on a single stream/watershed so as to:

+- (1) better understand the benefits and implications of a possible ISF program, - (2) identify additional questions and concerns, - (3) test and refine the process to better address the questions and issues raised by the ISF Advisory Group, and - (4) identify specific technical components of the approach that can be applied to ISF assessments in other watersheds.

+The primary goal of the pilot study is to gain a better understanding of the implications of a process to assess ISF benefits and issues consistent with the overall goal of managing water resources in Oklahoma for multiple uses.
+This includes consideration of ISF needs, recreational uses of water, and consumptive uses of water in the watershed (e.g., public water supply, crop irrigation, power generation and industrial uses), drawing on significant involvement of stakeholders from all water interest groups in the watershed throughout the process.